Eimear Quinn: Musical career

-Eimear Quinn was born in Dublin, Ireland and joined her first choir at four years of age.
+Eimear Quinn was born in Dublin and joined her first choir at four years of age.
 At fifteen she started formal vocal training under the tutelage of Jody Beggan.
 She graduated with a degree in Music from National University of Ireland Maynooth.
 While studying for her degree she developed an interest in early music and was a founder member of the ensemble Zefiro.

 In 1995 she joined the choir Anúna.
 She recorded two albums Omnis (1996) and Deep Dead Blue (1996), featuring as a soloist on a number of tracks.
 She also toured internationally with the choir participating in performances in Spain, France and the UK.
 It was while singing with Anúna in St Patrick's Cathedral in Dublin at Christmas 1995 that songwriter Brendan Graham heard her and invited her to sing his composition "The Voice" as Ireland's entry for the Irish Eurosong competition.
 Her performance won, and she then travelled to Oslo and was victorious in the Eurovision Song Contest 1996.
 Quinn began touring solo, performing in Australia, America and all over Europe in venues including The Royal Albert Hall, The Sydney State Theatre and the Forest National Brussels.
 She also made many television appearances and also presented Television and Radio programming for RTÉ and TV3.

 In 2006 Quinn released the album Gatherings, a collection of music she had recorded over the previous decade.
 This was her third solo disc and followed Winter Fire and Snow and Through the Lens of a Tear, an album she co-wrote with Pol Brennan of Clannad, who also produced the album.
 Quinn performed "The Voice" later that year while appearing at "Ireland's Finest in Concert", a gala celebration of the 25th anniversary of the National Concert Hall.
 This performance was broadcast on RTÉ television and the concert has been released as a DVD.

 In 2007, Quinn was chosen by the National University of Ireland to promote the studying of Music at NUI Maynooth in a nationwide campaign.
 The same year she worked with the film-maker, Philip King to complete a documentary on the subject of her music and collaboration with Belfast-born composer, Neil Martin for RTÉ1 Television.

 She also appeared on the album 'Yann Derrien' by Spanish artist Carlos Nunez and she toured Europe with Nunez.